Punktum-dk/epp-service-specification/README.md

 ##### delete domain response

 Domain names are not deleted immediately, but are flagged as _scheduled for deletion_.
-This of the `delete command` is successful, the domain name will be flagged for deletion within the timeframe specified by the business rules implemented by DK Hostmaster.
+This of the `delete command` is successful, the domain name will be flagged for deletion within the timeframe specified by the business rules implemented by Punktum dk.

 The response for a `delete domain` command will be `1001`.